Specifications

 Assay Principle:

 The TBARS/MDA Universal Colorimetric Detection Kit quantitatively measures lipid peroxidation levels in serum, plasma, tissue, cell extracts, food extracts, urine, and buffers.
-The TBARS/MDA Universal Colorimetric Detection Kit is a Detection Kit with a run time of 60 minutes.
+This detection kit has a run time of 60 minutes.
 Please read the complete kit insert for more information before performing this assay.
+Use our provided MDA Standard to generate a standard curve.

 Background: